nicolasventer/Algorithmic-problems-in-java/README.md

-# Codeforces

-[Codeforces](http://codeforces.com/) is a site where there are algorithm problems.
+[Codeforces](http://codeforces.com/) is a site where there are algorithmic problems.
 They can be solved in competition or whenever.

 I solve all theses problems in Java, but the language is not imposed.